balqisbtrys/Year1-Sem1/SECP1513 - Technology and Information System/Assignment 3 : Industry Talk by Serunai.md

 ## Reflection
 This talk helped me understand that coding skills alone are not enough for a successful career.
 Knowledge of project management and system development is equally important and learning about SDLC and agile vs. waterfall methodologies allowed me to connect academic concepts with daily real-world practices.

-The session also motivated me to improve both my technical and management skills, because teamwork, planning, and problem-solving are essential in the technology industry.
+The session also motivated me to improve my management skills, because teamwork, planning, and problem-solving are essential in the technology industry.
 Overall, it was an engaging and insightful experience that provided a clearer perspective on the skills needed for my future career.